RobertFischer/gradle-plugins/README.md

 ### Description

 Runs [Cucumber](http://cukes.info).
 Specifically, provides a task (`runFeatures`) that executes the features, which are assumed to reside in `./src/test/features/`.
-By default, the `runJRuby` and `runtime` configurations are loaded when the features are executed.
+By default, the classloader for the `cuke` configuration is used when the features are executed.
+That configuration includes `testRuntime`, `runtime`, `jruby`, and the classes generated from the `test` and `main` source sets.

 To modify the defaults, change `convention.plugin.cuke`.
 The `configs` property of that object is a list of configurations to load when executing feature tests.
 The `featuresDir` property of that object denotes where the root of the features reside.